marcelocf/linux-map-e-ocn/README.md

 # Using MAP-E (OCN) on a Linux router

+> **DO THIS AT YOUR OWN RISK!
+I AM NOT RESPONSIBLE FOR POTTENTIAL DAMAGES DUE TO FOLLOGIN THESE INSTRUCTIONS.**
+> **I'M JUST SHARING THIS SINCE IT WAS A GREAT LEARNING EXPERIENCE FOR ME.**

 This repository contains docs and scripts to aid configuring the MAP-E in Linux.

 > **WARNING:** This is for MAP-E provided by OCN only!
 You can check if that is